-Did you know that your cat's poop can tell you a lot about your cat's health?
-Whether you’ve just adopted your first kitten or you’ve shared your home with cats for years, read on to learn what your cat's poop can reveal.
+You can learn a lot about your cat's health from his poop.
+Whether you’ve just adopted your first kitten or you’ve shared your home with cats for years, watch for a few key signs when you scoop out the litter box.

-Diarrhea is not uncommon among cats, and there are many reasons why your cat might develop frequent loose, runny bowel movements.
-Sometimes, cat diarrhea develops quickly and the condition resolves as quickly as it arose.
-Other times, it can last for days, weeks, or months, or recur on a regular basis.
+Diarrhea is not uncommon for cats, and there are many reasons why your cat might have it.
+Sometimes, it comes and goes quickly.
+Other times, it can last for days, weeks, or months, or come back on a regular basis.

 Some common causes of cat diarrhea include:

-If your cat has diarrhea that lasts more than a day or two, be sure to see your veterinarian to determine the cause of the problem.
-You should also consult your vet immediately if the diarrhea is black or bloody, or if it is accompanied by fever, vomiting, lethargy, or a loss of appetite.
+If your cat has diarrhea that lasts more than a day or two, see your veterinarian to figure out the cause.
+Call your vet right away if the diarrhea is black or bloody, or if it happens along with fever, vomiting, sluggishness, or a loss of appetite.

-You can help prevent diarrhea by refraining from giving your cat dairy products like milk or yogurt, because many cats are unable to digest these properly.
-Also, when switching the brand or type of food you feed your cat, be sure to introduce any new food over several days by mixing it with smaller and smaller amounts of the old food until your cat has transitioned to eating only the new food.
+To prevent diarrhea, don’t give your cat dairy products like milk or yogurt -- many cats can’t digest them properly.
+Also, if you switch the brand or type of food you give him, be sure to introduce it over several days by mixing it with smaller and smaller amounts of the old food until he’s eating only the new stuff.